Radiance Restored

 I am in a Sacramental Marriage.
 What can I do?

 This is often a burning question and one only you can answer.
-At Radiance Restored, we encourage women to seek wise counsel from trusted spiritual directors and mental health professionals who understand betrayal trauma.
+At Radiance Restored, we encourage women to seek wise counsel from trusted spiritual directors and mental health professionals who understand betrayal trauma and abuse.
 Radiance Restored retreats offer time and space for discernment.
 You deserve to be loved and cherished.
 God sees your pain.
 He desires your dignity to be preserved and upheld.
 He is not indifferent to your suffering.

 Understanding the cycle of abuse is the first step in breaking free.
 Healing is possible.
 With the right support—therapeutic, spiritual, and communal—you can rebuild your life in truth and dignity.